-Wire gage sizes are a bit confusing, and we get a lot of questions about them.
+Wire gauge sizes are a bit confusing, and we get a lot of questions about them.
 Why does one 12 AWG speaker cable look smaller than another?
-Is wire gage a good indicator of cable quality?
-What is wire gage, anyhow, and when and why does it matter?
+Is wire gauge a good indicator of cable quality?
+What is wire gauge, anyhow, and when and why does it matter?
 Let's look at these issues.

 Incidentally, it's important to remember that it is the size of the WIRE, not the size of the wire with its insulation, that is measured in AWG.
 On occasion, we get a call from a customer who is convinced that our 12 AWG speaker cable cannot be 12 AWG, because it looks smaller than another 12 AWG cable he owns.
 Many speaker cables are jacketed in a very thick translucent PVC jacket, which not only makes the overall profile bulky, but also makes for something of a magnifying-glass effect, making the wire look a bit bigger than it really is.